iandrorak/Vestiaire_co/README.md

 ## Deliverable 📬

-To sum up, to complete this project, we produced :
+To complete this project, we produced :

 - a notebook of our code
 - our models saved